Joshua Tree, California: Government

-Joshua Tree is represented by San Bernardino County 3rd District Supervisor James Ramos – 2012.
+Joshua Tree is represented by San Bernardino County 3rd District Supervisor Dawn Rowe.

 Attractions

 The Joshua Tree Visitor Center for Joshua Tree National Park is located at the junction of Highway 62 and Park Boulevard in downtown Joshua Tree and the park's west entrance is located 5 mi south.
 The community of Joshua Tree is unincorporated and is represented by the Joshua Tree Municipal Advisory Counsel (MAC) as the official liaison between the community and the San Bernardino County government.

 Noah Purifoy Desert Art Museum of Assemblage Art is 10 acres of sculptures, assemblages, and installations mostly made from found material by Noah Purifoy.
+The World Famous Crochet Museum is also located in the area.

+Wildlife

+The Joshua Tree National Park is home to a diverse range of wildlife, featuring 57 types of mammals, including elusive bighorn sheep and common coyotes, alongside 46 reptile species, like the increasingly rare desert tortoise.
+The park is also a key spot on the Pacific Flyway, recording over 250 bird species, making it a hotspot for birdwatching, from common ravens to migrating warblers.
+Within the city of Joshua Tree itself, animals like cottontail rabbits, coyotes, roadrunners and quails can be frequently seen.